HD421/Monitoring-Systems-Cheat-Sheet/README.md

 # Monitoring-Systems-Cheat-Sheet #
-A cheat sheet for pentesters and researchers about exploitation well-known monitoring systems.
+Cheat sheet for pentesters and researchers about monitoring systems exploitation.

 ## Exploring ##
-M'kay kiddo, you found monitoring system and now think what you can do about it, right?
-My advice to you, first find out the version of the system and try to log in using the default credentials.
+Check the version of the system.
+Try to log in with default credentials.

 ### Version Check ###